quillford/Mousse/README.md

 Mousse
 ======

-Mousse is a project for a Web-based control interface for CNC machines ( 3D printers, laser cutters, CNC mills etc )
+Mousse is a project for a Web-based control interface for CNC machines ( 3D printers, laser cutters, CNC mills, etc )

 This is initially intended to be used with Smoothieboard using it's on-board Ethernet connector.
 However, future plans include support for other boards, and an executable serving the interface.